-Historically, the RCAMPO has received transportation funds from a variety of Federal programs.
-These Federal programs typically provide the bulk of transportation dollars available to the MPO each year, and have certain requirements for the types of projects the funds can be spent on.
-The major Federal programs the MPO has received transportation monies from include:
+Historically, the RCAMPO member agencies have received transportation funds from a variety of Federal programs.
+These Federal programs typically provide the bulk of transportation dollars available to the MPO member agencies each year, and have certain requirements for the types of projects the funds can be spent on.
+The major Federal programs the member agencies have received transportation monies from include:

 - Surface Transportation Block Grant Program (STBG): Flexible funding that may be used for the improvement of conditions and performance of any Federal-aid highway, bridge and/or tunnel project on a public roadway, pedestrian and bicycle infrastructure, and transit capital project.
-STBG projects are typically funded with an 80% Federal and 20% State and Local share. - Surface Transportation Block Grant Program funding for Transportation Alternatives (TA): STBG-TA, or just "TA", is a funding program designed to provide Federal monies for projects that provide "transportation alternatives" such as pedestrian and bicycle facilities, recreational trails, safe routes to schools, historic preservation, and environmental mitigation.
-Similar to the STBG program, TA projects are typically funded with an 80% Federal and 20% State or Local share. - National Highway Performance Program (NHPP): NHPP funds are authorized by the FHWA for use on projects that support the condition and performance of the National Highway System (NHS), construct new facilities on the NHS, or ensure that investments of Federal transportation funds in highway construction support progress towards meeting performance targets established in State's asset management plans for the NHS.
-NHPP projects on the Interstate system are typically funded with a 90% Federal and 10% State share while non-Interstate projects are typically funded with an 80% Federal and 20% State share, and a sliding scale applies. - Highway Safety Improvement Plan (HSIP): HSIP funds are available for transportation projects that achieve safety outcomes, specifically, significant reductions in traffic fatalities and serious injuries.
+STBG projects are typically funded with an 80% Federal and 20% State and Local share.
+The Cities of Rapid City and Box Elder, as well as Meade County swap their STBG funds with SDDOT funds through the SDDOT payout program, so projects within these jurisdictions use State funding to allow for greater flexibility. - Surface Transportation Block Grant Program funding for Transportation Alternatives (TA): STBG-TA, or just "TA", is a funding program designed to provide Federal monies for projects that provide "transportation alternatives" such as pedestrian and bicycle facilities, recreational trails, safe routes to schools, historic preservation, and environmental mitigation.
+Similar to the STBG program, TA projects are typically funded with an 80% Federal and 20% State or Local share. - National Highway Performance Program (NHPP): NHPP funds are authorized by the FHWA for use on projects that support the condition and performance of the National Highway System (NHS), construct new facilities on the NHS, or ensure that investments of Federal transportation funds in highway construction support progress towards meeting performance targets established in State's asset management plans for the

+NHS.
+NHPP projects on the Interstate system are typically funded with a 90% Federal and 10% State share while non-Interstate projects are typically funded with an 80% Federal and 20% State share, and a sliding scale applies.

+- Highway Safety Improvement Plan (HSIP): HSIP funds are available for transportation projects that achieve safety outcomes, specifically, significant reductions in traffic fatalities and serious injuries.
 Projects on any public road, including non-State owned and Tribal roads are eligible.
-HSIP projects are funded with a 90% Federal and 10% State share.

-- FTA Section 5307 Urbanized Area Formula Program: Section 5307 funding provides Federal monies for transit capital and operating assistance, as well as transportationrelated planning. - FTA Section 5310 Enhanced Mobility for Seniors and Individuals with Disabilities: Section 5310 funds for the purpose of assisting nonprofit groups meet the mobility needs of seniors and people with disabilities when the existing service is unable to meet the needs of those populations. - FTA Section 5311 Formula Grants for Rural Areas: Section 5311 provides funds for capital, planning, and operating assistance to support public transportation in rural areas of populations less than 50,000 where many residents rely on public transit for meeting their transportation needs. - FTA Section 5339 Bus and Bus Related Facilities: Section 5339 is a competitive, formula based program that provides federal funds for the purchase and rehabilitation of buses and related equipment as well as the construction of bus-related facilities.
+HSIP projects are funded with a 90% Federal and 10% State share. - FTA Section 5307 Urbanized Area Formula Program: Section 5307 funding provides Federal monies for transit capital and operating assistance, as well as transportationrelated planning. - FTA Section 5310 Enhanced Mobility for Seniors and Individuals with Disabilities: Section 5310 funds for the purpose of assisting nonprofit groups meet the mobility needs of seniors and people with disabilities when the existing service is unable to meet the needs of those populations. - FTA Section 5311 Formula Grants for Rural Areas: Section 5311 provides funds for capital, planning, and operating assistance to support public transportation in rural areas of populations less than 50,000 where many residents rely on public transit for meeting their transportation needs. - FTA Section 5339 Bus and Bus Related Facilities: Section 5339 is a competitive, formula based program that provides federal funds for the purchase and rehabilitation of buses and related equipment as well as the construction of bus-related facilities.
 Projects funded by Section 5339 funds are typically an 80% Federal and 20% State or Local match.